American Historic Racing Motorcycle Association: Disciplines

+Older vehicles from the 1930s to 1970s, often considered the "golden age of road racing", often draw the fewest numbers due to their low availability.
+Despite this, AHRMA promised to present venues to showcase these early motorcycles, no matter how few.

 AHRMA Vintage Motocross

 Motocross competition is split into two series.
 Vintage motocross for machines up to 1974 (with a few exceptions allowed to 1976 if the bike didn't change) which is us usually run on the Saturday of events.
 Classes cater for all age groups through to the 70+ classes.
-The second is Post-Vintage motocross which is for machines from 1975 through to the mid 80's.
-This event is usually run on a Sunday as many riders will compete both days on different machines.
+The second is Post-Vintage motocross which is for machines from 1975 through to the mid 1980s.
+This event is usually run on a Sunday as many riders compete both days on different machines.